Skip navigation

 Visiting the facility

 The Adult Corrections Facility utilizes video visiting.
-Visitors need to schedule their visits online or in person at least 24 hours in advance.
+Visitors need to schedule their visits online, or in person on a lobby kiosk, at least 24 hours in advance.

 General visits may be subject to video and audio recording and monitoring.
 Professional visits shall not be subject to audio recording unless a court order has been issued.